Naval history of World War II: 1941–1942

 Marshall was talking about long-range B-17 bombers based in the Philippines, which were within range of Tokyo.
 After Japan captured the Philippines in early 1942, American strategy refocused on a naval war focusing on the capture of islands close enough for the intensive bombing campaign Marshall spoke about.
 In 1944, the Navy captured Saipan and the Mariana Islands, which were within range of the new B-29 bombers.

-After its Pearl Harbor victory in early December the Imperial Japanese Navy (IJN) seemed unstoppable because it outnumbered and outgunned the disorganized Allies—US, Britain, Netherlands, Australia, China.
+After its Pearl Harbor victory in early December, the Imperial Japanese Navy (IJN) seemed unstoppable because it outnumbered and outgunned the disorganized Allies—US, Britain, Netherlands, Australia, and China.
 London and Washington both believed in Mahanian doctrine, which stressed the need for a unified fleet.
 However, in contrast to the cooperation achieved by the armies, the Allied navies failed to combine or even coordinate their activities until mid-1942.
 Tokyo also believed in Mahan, who said command of the seas—achieved by great fleet battles—was the key to sea power.
 Therefore, the IJN kept its main strike force together under Admiral Yamamoto and won a series of stunning victories over the Americans and British in the 90 days after Pearl Harbor.

 Outgunned at sea, with its big guns lying at the bottom of Pearl Harbor, the American strategy for victory required a slow retreat or holding action against the IJN until the much greater industrial potential of the US could be mobilized to launch a fleet capable of projecting Allied power to the enemy heartland.

 Midway

-The Battle of Midway, together with the Guadalcanal campaign, marked the turning point in the Pacific.
-Between June 4–7, 1942, the United States Navy decisively defeated a Japanese naval force that had sought to lure the U.S. carrier fleet into a trap at Midway Atoll.
-The Japanese fleet lost four aircraft carriers and a heavy cruiser to the U.S. Navy's one American carrier and a destroyer.
+The Battle of Midway, together with the subsequent Guadalcanal campaign, marked the turning point in the Pacific.
+Between 4–7 June 1942, the U.S. Navy decisively defeated a Japanese naval force that had sought to lure the U.S. carrier fleet into a trap at Midway Atoll.
+The Japanese fleet lost four aircraft carriers and a heavy cruiser compared to the U.S. Navy's one carrier and a destroyer.
 After Midway, and the exhausting attrition of the Solomon Islands campaign, Japan's shipbuilding and pilot training programs were unable to keep pace in replacing their losses while the U.S. steadily increased its output in both areas.
 Military historian John Keegan called the Battle of Midway "the most stunning and decisive blow in the history of naval warfare."